SimGrafton/TARApp/README.md

 "npm install" from within main folder run app with "npm start" from within main folder

+For the yfinance calls for 1m data
+Install python
+install yfiannce - "pip install yfinance"

 -- End of full set up --